faelys/libsoldout/README.md

 behaviour as `Markdown.pl` v1.0.1.

-I have to admit I do not really care that much about these differences, as I do not intend to use personnally any inline HTML, because I will either parse unsafe input, then inline HTML is too dangerous, or my own input, but I use Markdown when I'm not confident in my HTML correctness, so it would be useless to include HTML in my input.
+I have to admit I do not really care that much about these differences, as I do not intend to use personally any inline HTML, because I will either parse unsafe input, then inline HTML is too dangerous, or my own input, but I use Markdown when I'm not confident in my HTML correctness, so it would be useless to include HTML in my input.
 However I am aware this